Why is waived LMI such a great deal?

 Is an overseas qualification acceptable to lenders?

-Because there are several partners in a firm (often 5 – 20) it is quite different to a company that is owned and managed by one person.
+There are several partners in a firm (often 5 to 20), which makes it different from a company that is owned and managed by one person.

 Standard bank policy requires that you provide the financial statements and tax returns for any business which you have a shareholding in that generates more than 25% of your income.
 This includes income via a salary, directors fees or dividends.